This summary of how to use the railway station in Oban also includes links to useful resources such as the local, train, ferry and bus timetables.

-It is a practical station because it offers easy access to both the ferry terminal and the town centre.
+It is a practical station because it offers easy access to both the ferry terminal, which is just behind the station, and the town centre; which is directly ahead.

 The town centre in Oban fronts on to its harbour, so the station’s location on the harbour side, provides easy access to all of the town’s amenities.

 Though steep roads need to be ascended in order to access McCaig’s Tower and the fabulous views it provides over the town and coast.